rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 #### 2.5.5 Plans
 You can apply plans to a PlanType in the "Plans" tab.
 Click on "Apply Plan" and select a plan from the list.
-You can click on the switch in the column "Active" to deactivate a plan in the PlanType without deleting it.
+You can click on the switch in the column "Active" to deactivate an active plan or activate a deactivated one in the PlanType without deleting it.

 ![plans_tab](./doc/plans_tab.png)